| Mexico

 it contains almost 10 times as much probable and possible natural gas

+reserves.
 Mexico has one of the world's largest shale gas resource bases, which

 could support increased natural gas reserves and production.
 According to